fslaborg/zzarchive-fslaborg.github.io/content/resources/index.md

 This report explains many of the key features of the F# language that make it a great tool for data science and machine learning.
 Real world examples take you through the entire data science workflow with F#, from data access and analysis to presenting the results.
-You'll learn about F# Data and type providers, the process of data analysis with Deedle and R type provider and the implementation of basic machine learning algorithm with F#.
+You'll learn about FSharp.Data and type providers, the process of data analysis with Deedle and R type provider and the implementation of basic machine learning algorithm with F#.

 ### Machine Learning Projects for .NET Developers